Line geometry of pairs of second-order Hamiltonian operators and quasilinear systems: Introduction

 and finally $H$ is a functional:

 Alternatively, the Hamiltonian property of an operator $\mathcal{A}$ is expressed in terms of the Poisson bracket conditions~\cite{Magri1976}.
-That is, given a skew-adjoint operator $\mathcal{A}$, it defines a bracket between two functionals $F=\int{f\, \ud x}$ and $G=\int{g\, \ud x}$ as:
+That is, given an operator $\mathcal{A}$, it defines a bracket between two functionals $F=\int{f\, \ud x}$ and $G=\int{g\, \ud x}$ as:

 Then, $\mathcal{A}$ is Hamiltonian if the associated bracket $\{.,. \}_\mathcal{A}$ is skew-symmetric and satisfies the Jacobi identity, i.e.\ the bracket~\eqref{eq:poisson} is a Poisson bracket, see also~\cite[Sect.
 7.1]{Olver1986}.